Epic Battle Fantasy: Reception

 On Destructoid, writer Nior called the series "charming as hell" with a "frankly staggering amount of content on offer."

 The third installment received a B score from Japanese gaming site Gekikarareview.com.

 Hikaru Nomura of IGN Japan called the fifth installment of the series "an otaku JRPG, made by a JRPG otaku" and gave it an 8/10 in an in-depth review and later included the game on place 3 on his personal 2019 Game of the Year list.
 It was listed as the best free game of February 2020 on the Italian site ICrewPlay.com.

-Fandom

-Several fanfics based on the Epic Battle Fantasy universe have been written, both in English and Japanese.